plone/volto/docs/source/addons/theme.md

 We can create a Volto Add-on that acts as a theme Add-on, so we can detach it from the project.
 The advantage is that you can deploy the same theme in different projects, or have themes depending on conditions that you could inject on build time.
+For convenience, it can also be set via a `THEME` environment variable.

 1. Add a `theme` key in your `volto.config.js` file in the root of your project: